multimodalAI/multimodal-ai-hugo-group/content/hackathon26/about.md

 ## Why Join?

 - Explore real-world challenges in trustworthy multimodal AI.
 - Produce research tools and papers via collaborative work.
-Our previous sprint produced a [perspective paper in Nature Machine Intelligence](https://www.nature.com/articles/s42256-025-01116-5)—strong deployment-centric findings from this hackathon will be considered for contributions to the OMAIB benchmark and future publications.
+Our previous [sprint](https://multimodalai.github.io/multimodalai-sprint23/) produced a [perspective paper in Nature Machine Intelligence](https://www.nature.com/articles/s42256-025-01116-5).
+Strong deployment-centric findings from this hackathon will be considered for contributions to the OMAIB benchmark and future publications.
 - Build ideas that funders and users can understand and trust.
 - Experience the shaping of future AI assurance by regulations.
 - Win Amazon voucher prizes.

 ## Awards

-The winning team will receive an **Amazon voucher**.
+The winners will receive **Amazon vouchers**.
 Two teams will be recognised at the MultimodalAI'26 Workshop, taking place on **11–12 June 2026**:

 - 🥇 **Promising Benchmark Award**
 - 💡 **Best Multimodal Idea**
 - 🖥️ **Best Demo**

-Winners are announced on **Day 1** of the workshop (11 June); the prize is awarded on **Day 2** (12 June).
+Winners will be announced on **Day 1** of the workshop (11 June) and the prizes will be awarded on **Day 2** (12 June).

 ## Practical Information